nais/doc/gcp/secrets.md

 # Secrets

-When running an application on GCP, [Kubernetes `Secrets`][Kubernetes Secrets] can be used directly instead of (or in combination with) Vault.
+When running an application on GCP, [Kubernetes `Secrets`][Kubernetes Secrets] can be used directly instead of Vault.

 To get started using this, simply [create the secrets].
 A secret can be either key-value pairs or files, and can be exposed to the application as environment variables or files.